panwarab/Wallser/README.md

  - [x] Implement sharing functionality in your app, making use of intent extras to share rich content (i.e. a paragraph of content-specific text, a link and description, an image, etc).

  - [x] material design patterns such as shared element transitions across activities

+ ## Contributions

+> Contributions are always welcome!

+## Feature Suggestion

+> Please raise an issue for that.
+That will be good. :)